 Vermont postponed the completion of their nonpoint source management plan in order to coincide with the completion of the Lake Champlain TMDL.
 Vermont’s 2021-2025 Nonpoint Source Management Plan was recently completed and approved by EPA in 2020.
 New York’s Nonpoint Source Management Program Plan was also updated and approved in 2020.

-For more information, contact James Plummer.
+For more information, contact Lynn Porta.